The most frequently asked question I receive from friends, family, clients is this:

 Not a demon.
 Not a ghost.
 Not a poltergeist.
 Not something trying to destroy your life.

-Nine times out of 10, when someone asks me to look into this for them - it’s your grandmother, your father, your great aunt, your ex-wife’s mother, a friend from high school, a piano teacher, your brother.
-It’s someone you know.
+Nine times out of ten, when someone asks me to look into this for them - it's your grandmother, your father, your great aunt, your ex-wife's mother, a friend from high school, a piano teacher, your brother.